Residential Garbage Collection Services

 - Dead animals and animal parts from hunting or trapping

-- Transient waste
+- Transient garbage

 - Septic tank pumping, raw sewage, or industrial sludge